Alumnus Paul Ignatius earns ‘Hall of Fame’ status

 Arriving at USC in 1938, Paul Ignatius has witnessed the catapulting rise of the university over the past 86 years.

-“It was a good school in my day,” said Ignatius, who earned his bachelor’s degree in English and history from USC Dornsife in 1942.
+“It was a good school in my day,” said Ignatius, who earned his bachelor’s degree in English and history from the USC Dornsife College of Letters, Arts and Sciences in 1942.
 “I’ve taken great pride in seeing USC become a great research university.”

-Selected as a 2014 Half Century Trojans Hall of Fame honoree, Ignatius will be awarded during a ceremony Oct.
-28 at Town & Gown on University Park campus.
+Selected as a 2014 Half Century Trojans Hall of Fame honoree, Ignatius will be honored during a ceremony Oct.
+28 at Town and Gown on the University Park Campus.
 He is among four USC alumni given this distinction for exemplifying the ideals of the Trojan Family and making a significant impact in his or her field.

 USC Provost Elizabeth Garrett will speak at the Hall of Fame Luncheon held by the USC Alumni Association.